MicroGridsPy/MicroGridsPy/Code/_README.txt

 "Model_Creation"  : contains the creation of the Pyomo variables "Model_Resolution": contains the creation of the Pyomo instance, to be elaborated by the external solver (GUROBI, CPLEX, GLPK)
 "Results"         : script for results extraction, elaboration and export to Excel; also contains the functions needed for the results plot
-"RE_calculation"  : script for the download, processing and calculation of PV and wind power hourly time-series, then exported to "Renewable_energy.xlsx".
-"Demand_main"     : script for the calculation of total hourly load demand using demand archetypes and data from "Demand_data.dat"
+"Re_input_data" : script for extraction of input for renewables production script "RE_calculation" : contains the general calculations for input renewable energy production time-series "Solar_PV_calculation" : contains calculations for solar PV production "Wind_calculation" : contains calculations for wind turbine production "Typical_year" : contains Typical Meteorological Year calculations "Windrose" : script to construct the windrose plot "Grid_Availability" : contains the calculations for the national grid availability matrix

 PROPOSED EXAMPLE:
-Time horizon: 5 years
+Time horizon: 20 years
 Scenarios: 1
 Constant demand
-Renewable technologies: 2 (solar: 1 kW/unit, wind: 30 kW/unit)
+Renewable technologies: 1 (solar: 0.3 kW/unit)
 Optimization goal: NPC
+No calculations for renewables production (RE_Supply_Calculation = 0)
+No calculations for demand estimation  (Demand_Profile_Generation = 0
+No grid connection (Grid_Connection = 0)